ujjval1003/GroceryStore-REST-API-using-JAVA/README.md

 This project is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for details.

 ## Contact
-For questions or support, contact the project maintainer @ ujjvalpatel210@gmail.com.
+For questions or support, feel free to contact the project maintainer at ujjvalpatel210@gmail.com.
+Connect with me on [Linkedin](https://www.linkedin.com/in/ujjval-patel-959b6922a/).
+If you're looking for a dataset for analysis, check out my [NSE Historical data 1990-2024](https://www.kaggle.com/datasets/ujjvalpatel1003/nse-historical-data-1990-2023) on Kaggle.
+You can also explore the accompanying notebook: [Technical Analysis of Financial Data](https://www.kaggle.com/code/ujjvalpatel1003/technical-analysis-of-financial-data).